m-ahmedy/CDOEND-Project-Guides/Project-2/instructions/4-compute.md

   The name or the Amazon Resource Name (ARN) of the instance profile associated with the IAM role for the instance

+- **Block Device Mappings**

+  Here we define the block devices to attach to the instance at launch, as a requirement we will make sure to have a 10 GB root volume (the path of the root volume on Ubuntu images is `/dev/sda1`), and make sure delete on termination option is set to true as well

 - **User Data** script:

   The **Base64-encoded** user data to make available to the launched EC2 instances